pierreDev33/crawler.ninja/README.md

 ```javascript
 crawler.init(options, done, proxyList, "debug");
 ```
 The previous code init the crawler with a dedug level.
+If you don't use proxies, set the proxyList argument to null.

 ### Use the default logger in your own plugin